odedniv/unique_by/README.md

 => 7874
 ```

-You can use the internal methods:
+You can use the singleton methods:

 ```ruby
 MedicalBill.unique_id_from(123, client_id: 1) # gives the unique_id